 The Foundation is a private not-for-profit organization that reports under Financial Accounting Standards Board pronouncements.
-As such, certain revenue recognition criteria and presentation features are different from that of the GASB.
+As such, certain revenue recognition criteria and presentation features are different from that of GASB.
 The Foundation's financial statement formats were modified to make them compatible with the System's financial statement formats.

-The HMOs are licensed only in the state of Texas and report under Governmental Accounting Standards Board pronouncements.
+The HMOs are licensed only in the state of Texas and report under GASB pronouncements.
 The HMOs' financial statement formats were modified to make them compatible with the System's financial statement formats.